Frobenius circulant graphs of valency six, Eisenstein-Jacobi networks, and hexagonal meshes

 The first version of this paper was made public in May 2012 (see \url{http://arxiv.org/pdf/1205.5877v1.pdf}).
 It was only recently that we found that a very special subfamily of 6-valent first-kind Frobenius circulants had physically been used \cite{CSK, DRS, Shin} as multiprocessor interconnection networks at the Real-Time Computing Laboratory, The University of Michigan.
 They are called HARTS ({\em Hexagonal Architecture for Real-Time Systems}) \cite{DRS, Shin}, {\em C-wrapped hexagonal meshes} \cite{DRS}, or {\em hexagonal mesh interconnection networks} \cite{ABF}.
 As we will see in Example \ref{optimal}, they are indeed 6-valent first-kind Frobenius circulants.
-In the combinatorial community these circulants were first studied in \cite{YFMA}, and their optimal routing and gossiping algorithms were given in \cite{TZ1}.
+In the combinatorial community they were first studied in \cite{YFMA}, and their optimal routing and gossiping algorithms were given in \cite{TZ1}.

 We remark that the routing problem considered in this paper is different from that studied in \cite{ABF, CSK, FB, MBSMG}, where routing is mainly about computing shortest paths and distance between two vertices.
 An optimal one-to-all communication (broadcasting) algorithm for HARTS $H_k$ of diameter $k-1$ was given in \cite[Algorithm A2]{CSK}, using $k+2$ steps when $k \ge 3$.
 Since $H_k$ is a special 6-valent first-kind Frobenius circulant, Theorem \ref{thm:broad} in the present paper can be viewed as a generalization of this result to a much larger family of graphs.
 In \cite{ABF} an algorithm for all-to-all communication (that is, gossiping in the present paper and \cite{TZ1}) for $H_k$ was given which requires $3k(k-1)/2$ time steps.
 However, by \cite[Theorem 4]{TZ1}, $k(k-1)/2$ time steps are sufficient and necessary for $H_k$, and an algorithm using $k(k-1)/2$ steps was given in \cite[Algorithm 2]{TZ1}.
 Yet this is a special case of a more general result: In Algorithm \ref{alg:go} we will give an optimal all-to-all communication algorithm for any 6-valent first-kind Frobenius circulant of order $n$ using $(n-1)/6$ time steps.